davranfor/orbis/README.md

 opcodes executed in a straight line, with jumps to handle objects, arrays and optional properties.

-Zero-allocation JSON parsers already exist (jsmn, for one), but they get there by staying at the tokenizer level: no real tree, no validation.
-The goal here was different: keep the full tree, the schema DSL and the validator, and still make the part that runs the most — validating a document against a schema — entirely heap-free.
+Zero-allocation JSON parsers exist (jsmn, for one), but only at the tokenizer level — no tree, no validation.
+This library offers both: a heap-free SAX-style parser, and an optional tree built in dynamic memory, with a schema DSL and validator on top.
+The validator itself is entirely heap-free at runtime — the only allocation happens once, when the schema is compiled to bytecode.

 ## A quick look